Thareus/EPC-Map/README.md

 I used Django to load this data into a Postgresql database and visualised it on a Leaflet map.
 The amount of data visible on the map is a fraction of what is available, but it's a good enough stopping place.

+I reused quite a lot of elements from previous projects so there are some redundant files in this repo.